 - A dermatologist: a doctor who treats diseases of the skin.

-- A surgical oncologist: a doctor who uses surgery to treat cancer.
+- A surgical oncologist (or oncologic surgeon): a doctor who uses surgery to treat cancer.

 - A medical oncologist: a doctor who treats cancer with medicines such as chemotherapy, immunotherapy, or targeted therapy.